sguimbard/CIMRL2PAD-SeaSurfaceSalinity-ATBD10-V1/_sources/algorithm_performance_assessment.md

 Filtered $\Delta$SSS when data with distance to nearest coasts less than 70 km are removed.
 The histogram of ∆SSS is shown in the right panel.
 ```

-While a land-contamination correction will be potentially derived from the future CIMR data (e.g., using the approach of Meissner et al. 2017, 2018), flagging/removing the data within a distance of 70 km from the nearest coasts, will solve most of the land-contamination issues.
+While a land-contamination correction will be potentially derived from the future CIMR data (e.g., using the approach of {cite:p}@Meissner2017;@Meissner2018salinity, flagging/removing the data within a distance of 70 km from the nearest coasts, will solve most of the land-contamination issues.
 When removing data within 70 km from the coasts, the statistics of the ∆SSS becomes more gaussian with a significantly reduced STD of ~0.2 pss (see {numref}`Figure33`), compared to ~1.7 pss when considering all data including the SSS retrieved within a band of 70 km from nearest coasts (see {numref}`Figure31`).

 ## SSS Retrieval simulations: comparison with MRD

 As stated in the CIMR MRD, the mission objectives for SSS retrieval are the following:
 “SEC-OBJ-9.
-Measure Sea Surface Salinity (SSS) over the global ocean from space [AD-3],[AD-4] with a target gridded spatial resolution of 40 km and uncertainty $\leq$0.3 pss over monthly time-scales [AD-3]”
+Measure Sea Surface Salinity (SSS) over the global ocean from space [RD-3],[RD-4] with a target gridded spatial resolution of 40 km and uncertainty $\leq$0.3 pss over monthly time-scales [RD-3]”

 The accuracy of weekly or monthly SSS products from orbiting satellites depends on the number of satellite passes over a given grid cell within the period of time.
-To evaluate such number for the CIMR L-band data collected over one month, in the MACRAD project [RD.3], we have conducted a sampling analysis with the satellite instrument retrieval simulator for the mission: the CIMR SCEPS.
+To evaluate such number for the CIMR L-band data collected over one month, in the MACRAD project [RD-3], we have conducted a sampling analysis with the satellite instrument retrieval simulator for the mission: the CIMR SCEPS.
 We estimated the number of L1B samples per day in 0.36°x 0.36° rectangular grid (~40km resolution) boxes for the complete month of January 2029.
 We reproduced some of the results hereafter.

 ### Error Estimates for individual CIMR L2 SSS

-In the following, we first estimated the accuracy of the CIMR satellite L2 SSS measurements from the effects of the various error sources at a nominal incidence angle of 52° that were described in detail in [RD.3].
+In the following, we first estimated the accuracy of the CIMR satellite L2 SSS measurements from the effects of the various error sources at a nominal incidence angle of 52° that were described in detail in [RD-3].
 Table 1 summarizes the influence of various geophysical error sources for four water temperature ranges:

 1. Very low SSTs with -4°C < $T_s$ < 0°C
 2. Low SSTs: 0°C < $T_s$ < 10°C